-– On a small team of two residents and faculty preceptor you will work throughout the hospital caring for our clinic patients in OB, pediatric observations, newborn care and adult medicine.
+On a small team of two residents and faculty preceptor you will work throughout the hospital caring for our clinic patients in OB, newborn, adult and pediatric observation.
 This is family medicine across the spectrum.
-Call is a 24 hour weekend shift very 2 weeks otherwise covered by night float.
-8 weeks R1, 6 weeks R2 and R3
+Senior residents have a 24 hour weekend shift every 2 weeks and otherwise nights are covered by night float.
+8 weeks R1, 4 or 6 weeks R2 and R3

-– Work with internal medicine and family medicine hospitalists to provide inpatient, ICU care.
+We work with internal medicine and family medicine hospitalists to provide inpatient and ICU care.
 This is a fast paced service with high quality, evidenced based practices.
 Call is a 24 hour weekend shift very 2 weeks otherwise covered by night float.
 8 weeks in each year

-– Work with laborists running a busy L+D deck.
-As the only resident on call you will be managing the service, delivering babies, managing labors, assisting with C-sections and managing triage and emergencies.
+Work with laborists running a busy L+D deck.
+As the unopposed family medicine residents on call, you will be managing the service, delivering babies, managing labors, assisting with C-sections, and managing triage and emergencies.
 You will have the opportunity to follow your newborns through their stay and into our NICU if needed.
 Half of our delivery suites have imbedded NICU suites allowing care of the family unit.
 Call is 24 hour shifts every 3-4 nights.
-8 weeks R1, 4 weeks R2 and R3
+8 weeks R1, 4 or 6 weeks R2 and R3

 Art of Family Medicine